grumply/pure-random-pcg/README.md

 On 64-bit GHC, the period for this variant of pcg is 2^64, which you'd be unlikely to exhaust.

+RXS-M-XS has a much smaller period than MWC8222 or Mersenne Twister, but is about 7x faster than MWC8222 and 15-20x faster than Mersenne Twister.

 ## Features

 `pure-random-pcg` comes with a convenient set of combinators.